 One of the biggest factors that can influence your salary is your level of experience.
 In general, the more years you spend working as a data analyst, the more you can expect to earn.
-According to Glassdoor, four to six years of experience can translate into $2,500 more per year in base salary, while seven to nine years might mean earning $5,800 more each year .
+Here's how experience can impact your data analyst salary, according to Glassdoor :

 Just about every industry can use data analytics to drive better business decisions.
 But the industry you choose to work in can have an impact on your pay.
 The industries where demand for data professionals is highest tend to be the same industries that pay the most on average.

 Finance and insurance, professional, scientific, and technical services, information technology, management, and manufacturing represent more than three quarters of data job openings, according to The Quant Crunch, an IBM report on the demand for data science skills .